 And relax...

 Your changes are now available to the public.
-They can clone your repository and fetch any of your pushed branches.
-Now would be a good time to email the owner of the project and ask nicely that they pull from your repository and check out the changes you've made.
+Anyone can clone your repository and fetch your pushed branches.
+Now would be a good time to email the project owner and ask nicely if they'll pull from your repository and review your changes.

 Difference is the spice of life

-The project you want to work on may not support this style of contributing.
-Check with the project team before embarking on your quest.
-If you'd prefer not to (or are unable to) publish your own copy of the repository, check out the Git book which covers using Git and Email.
+The project you want to contribute to may not support this style of collaboration.
+Check with the project team before you get started.
+If you'd prefer not to (or can't) publish your own copy of the repository, the Git book covers using Git and email as an alternative.